hypercerts-org/hypercerts/docs/docs/faq.md

 ### What chain(s) is hypercerts running on?

-The hypercerts smart contracts have been deployed on Optimism and Goerli Testnet.
+The hypercerts smart contracts have been deployed on Goerli Testnet.
+Deployment on Optimism will follow shortly.
 We plan to support various EVM chains in the near future.

 ### How do I bridge to Optimism?